1422 Martin Luther King Jr Boulevard

 In 2015 Steven and Kendra Reed bought the house and reopened it to the public for historical and ghost tours.
 Both tours or a paranormal investigation can be booked at the website link or by calling the phone number; both of which are above.

-This house is known as the most haunted house and Mississippi and said to be the third most haunted house in all of the United States.
+This house is known as the most haunted house in Mississippi and is said to be the third most haunted house in all of the United States.

 There are 3 famous ghosts haunting this property.